L | |

 AaBbCcDdEeFfGgHhIiJjKkLlMmNnOoPpQqRrSsTtUuVvWwXxYyZz |

-L, or l, is the twelfth letter in the Latin alphabet, used in the modern English alphabet, the alphabets of other western European languages and others worldwide.
-Its name in English is el (pronounced /ˈɛl/), plural els.[1]
+L, or l, is the twelfth letter of the Latin alphabet, used in the modern English alphabet, the alphabets of other western European languages and others worldwide.
+Its name in English is el (pronounced /ˈɛl/ EL), plural els.[1]

 Egyptian hieroglyph | Phoenician lamedh |